Nolan Jones Player Props: Rockies vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.53 team ERA that ranks 21st among all MLB pitching staffs.
+- The Red Sox's 4.55 team ERA ranks 23rd across all league pitching staffs.

-- The Red Sox rank 22nd in baseball in home runs allowed (84 total, 1.3 per game).
+- Red Sox pitchers combine to surrender 84 total home runs at a clip of 1.2 per game (to rank 22nd in baseball).

-- Crawford (1-3 with a 3.44 ERA and 36 strikeouts in 36 2/3 innings pitched) makes the start for the Red Sox, his fifth of the season.
+- Whitlock (3-2 with a 4.78 ERA and 26 strikeouts in 32 2/3 innings pitched) gets the start for the Red Sox, his seventh of the season.

-- His last appearance came on Wednesday against the Cleveland Guardians, when the right-hander tossed three innings, surrendering one earned run while giving up five hits.
+- In his last time out on Friday against the New York Yankees, the righty tossed 6 1/3 innings, allowing one earned run while surrendering seven hits.

-- The 27-year-old has put up an ERA of 3.44, with 8.8 strikeouts per nine innings, in 12 games this season.
-Opponents are batting .220 against him.
+- In six games this season, the 27-year-old has amassed an ERA of 4.78, with 7.3 strikeouts per nine innings.
+Opponents are batting .282 against him.

 © 2023 Data Skrive.
 All rights reserved.